 Over-the-counter pain relievers can provide short-term relief from sciatica.
 Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen are options.
 Your doctor may give you a steroid injection to further reduce the inflammation.

 Sciatica Relief: Stretching

 While sciatica is healing, try to remain active.
 Motion can actually help reduce inflammation and pain.
 A physical therapist can show you how to gently stretch the hamstring and lower back.
+Practicing tai chi or yoga can help stabilize the affected area and strengthen your core.
 Depending on your medical condition, certain exercises may not be recommended.
 Your doctor may also recommend taking short walks.

 Sciatica Relief: Injections